RikkuX491/phase-3-lecture-6-sql-fundamentals-and-table-relations/README.md

-# Phase 3, Lecture 5: Object Relations in Python
+# Phase 3, Lecture 6: SQL Fundamentals & Table Relations

 ## Lecture Topics

-- Object Relations in Python
+- SQL
+- Primary Keys
-- One-to-many
+- Foreign Keys
-- Many-to-many
+- Join table

 ## Introduction

-In today's lecture, we will discuss about Object Relations in Python.
-We will discuss relationships of tables in a relational database and will use Python classes as representations of tables from a relational database.
+In today's lecture, we will discuss the SQL Fundamentals & Table Relations between tables in a relational database that we will build and interact with using SQL code.

-## Setup

-1. Make sure that your current working directory (folder) contains a `Pipfile`, then run `pipenv install` in your terminal to install `pytest` and any other required libraries.
-2. Now that your `pipenv` virtual environment is ready to use, enter `pipenv shell` to start working.

-Please note that there are no tests to run in this lecture repository.